nessarus/Praction/README.md

-# praction-engine
+# Praction engine

-praction-engine is my attempt to make a game engine.
-I will be following the guidance TheChernoProject and other internet related resources in this endeavor.
+Praction engine is my attempt to make a game engine.
+I will be following the guidance TheChernoProject's Hazel engine and other internet related resources in this endeavor.

 ## Features in development
 * Game Engine Framework